5 Factors That Are Clogging Your Drains and How to Avoid Them

 1. Foreign objects

 Foreign objects such as food particles, hair, soap residue, and paper products can cause blocked drains.
-These substances stick to pipes and block water flow.
+These materials stick together inside pipes forming a blockage that prevents water flow.

 - Do not pour coffee grounds or leftover food into the sink